 Wu is our state before birth.
 Before our mother & father were born, what were we?
 Long after our children pass away, what are we?
 In our practice, we become intimate with the nothingness that precedes, underlies, and outlasts our lives.
 Our tradition notes that no matter how much effort (wei) we apply in shaping the world to meet our desires, wu always comes along and transforms our creations back into nothingness.
 Even if we make some huge mark on the world, eventually that mark passes away.
 Wuwei invites us to try something different.
 What would it be like to apply wu to our wei?
 Extinguish all effort.
 Abandon strength and cleverness.
 This shift opens up the possibility of relating to the world (and to our practice of meditation & qi-cultivation) in a different way.
 Relating without struggle & strain.

 Wei is based on wanting things to be other than they are.
-Wuwei is accepting things as they are, adjusting to the continuous transformations of nature.
+Wuwei is accepting things as they are, and adjusting to the continuous transformations of nature.
 Laozi’s practice is not about getting what we want but relaxing into the way things are.